imaryan1569/100days-of-coding-challenge/README.md

 Problem Statement:
 The primary diagonal is formed by the elements from the top-left to the bottom-right.
 The secondary diagonal is formed by the elements from the top-right to the bottom-left.

+📌 Day 19: Plus Minus
+Problem Statement:
+Given an array of integers, calculate the fractions of its elements that are positive, negative, and zeros.
+Print the decimal value of each fraction to 6 decimal places.